ARM-software/ethos-n-driver-stack/README.md

     ln -s <path_to>/driver_stack/ethos-n-driver-stack/armnn-ethos-n-backend ethos-n
     ```

 8. Build Arm NN for TensorFlow Lite.
 For instructions about building Arm NN, see <https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment>.
-The instructions are listed for Arm NN v21.08, but are still applicable for the current version.

     The following build options are required by the CMake call in the [**Build Arm NN**](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment/build-arm-nn) section of the guide: